Didifred/godot-3d-mannequin/README.md

 The original GDQuest demo is modified to demonstrate the usage of CameraTween node, available as plugin here : https://github.com/Didifred/godot-camera-tween.

+- Initial camera movement from top wide view to focus near the front of the player using bezier curve 3D and a cubic in-out temporal easing.
+- Then camera turn around player to look at his back using exponential in-out easing
+- If the user move before end of the animation, smooth transition from the intro camera animation to the 3rd view camera system.

 ___